Sparkes7/TE-Week2-Assignment/README.md

 🏹 Use ‘srcset’ to specify which image will be used based on the size of the screen for optimal viewing experience.

-~~🏹 Add ARIA elements to improve accessibility, such as aria-label, aria-live, and other relevant attributes.~~
+~~🏹 Add ARIA elements to improve accessibility, such as aria-label, aria-live, and other relevant attributes.~~ DONE

 - added aria-label elements to all buttons and input fields on the website
+- added aria-required="true/false" to the form elements of the about section

-~~🏹 Implement key bindings for buttons to enhance navigation, such as using arrow keys to switch between images.~~
+~~🏹 Implement key bindings for buttons to enhance navigation, such as using arrow keys to switch between images.~~ DONE

 - Left and Right Arrow Keys call PrevImage() and nextImage() functions respectively to change the image when the larger image is showing.
 There are also buttons that appear next to larger images that call the same functions to navigate by clicking the buttons instead of arrow keys.

+- added escape key functionality to close the featured image.

 ### Prelude